AzGothic/casexe-php/README.md

 - accept/reject/convert prize
 - withdraw EURO prize to creditCard
 - admin panel - set status SENT for item prizes and transfer EURO for winners
+- CLI - migrations, cli command for transfer all confirmed payments (can be used by Crontab)

 ### Installing